ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

 past the reorg limit, finally we process any queued blocks and prune any that are now past the reorg limit.

+1. If the block itself exists in the finalized chain, it has already been successfully verified:
+  - broadcast `Ok(block.hash())` via `block.rsp_tx`, and return

-1. Run contextual validation on `block` against the finalized and non finalized state
+2. Run contextual validation on `block` against the finalized and non finalized state

-2. If `block.parent` == `finalized_tip.hash`
+3. If `block.parent` == `finalized_tip.hash`
     - Construct a new `chain` with `Chain::default`
     - call `let hash = chain_set.push_block_on_chain(block, chain)`
     - add `fork` to `chain_set.chains`
     - return `hash`

-3. Otherwise, commit or queue the block to the non-finalized state with `chain_set.queue(block);`
+4. Otherwise, commit or queue the block to the non-finalized state with `chain_set.queue(block);`

-4. If the best chain is longer than the reorg limit
+5. If the best chain is longer than the reorg limit
     - Finalize all lowest height blocks in the best chain, and commit them to disk with `CommitFinalizedBlock`: